"On that day, the very depths of My tender mercy are open." (Diary Entry 699)

 In Saint Faustina’s visions, Jesus appears with his right hand raised in a blessing and his left touching his garment above his heart.
 Red and blue/white rays emanate from his heart, symbolizing the blood and water that was poured out for our salvation and our sanctification.
 Jesus asked that the image be painted with the words “Jesus, I trust in You” inscribed beneath it.

-Divine Mercy Sunday Celebrations
+Divine Mercy Sunday Celebrations in Our Diocese

 In recent years, more and more parishes are marking Divine Mercy Sunday with Adoration of the Blessed Sacrament, veneration of the Divine Mercy image, the sacrament of reconciliation, and the praying of the Chaplet of Divine Mercy.
 Click here for a list of some of the celebrations in the Diocese of Portland.